addyosmani/backbone-fundamentals/index.md

 ```

 To make our application get the Book models from the server on page load we need to update the LibraryView.
 It is recommended in the Backbone documentation to insert all models when the page is generated on the server side, rather than fetching them from the client side once the page is loaded.
 Since this tutorial will try to give you a more complete picture of how to communicate with a server, we will go ahead and ignore that recommendation.
-Go to the LibraryView declaration in app.js and make the following updates:
+Go to the LibraryView declaration in app.js and update the initialize function as follows:

 ```javascript
 initialize:function () {